meweli/nodepop/README.md

 ## Architecture

-All functionality for version v1 of the add retrieval API is implemented in `routes/apiv1.js`.
+All functionality for version v1 of the ad retrieval API is implemented in `routes/apiv1.js`.
 Each route is separately defined, for each HTTP methods supported.
-Static resource retrieval is not considered a part of the add query engine, and so it has been implemented in the main `app.js` file.
+Static resource retrieval is not considered a part of the ad query engine, and so it has been implemented in the main `app.js` file.